-Furthermore, high resolution is also needed in order to capture land use changes that are missed by MR observations.
+Furthermore, high resolution is also needed in order to better assess and attribute land cover changes within a MR pixel and to capture land use changes that are missed by MR observations.
 The observing cycle for the LC ECV is required to be shorter than the 2-5 years previously specified.
 This is most relevant for land cover change detection as those changes occur in timeframes shorter than 2 years.